Need to know about access at Sheringham Park?

 There are toilets next to the visitor centre building, including a left-hand transfer disabled WC.

-Interested in the history of Sheringham Park?
+Can I learn about the history of Sheringham Park?

 Situated 100 metres from the car park, the visitor centre features an exhibition about landscape gardener Humphry Repton.
 Entry into the building is on a level surface from the main path and a small concrete ramp from the courtyard.
 The floor is a stone surface and level throughout.